seedstack/website/content/getting-started/tutorial/domain/index.md

 ---

 Now it is time to write the domain of the application.
-To do so, we will use the [business framework](/docs/business) which is implementing Domain-Driven Design principles and patterns.
+To do so, we will use the [business framework](/docs/business) which is implementing Domain-Driven Design principles and patterns.<!--more-->

 # The domain model